Q: What is the Student Activity Fee?

-A: The fee funds free concerts, lectures, comedy shows, movies, and special events, as well as graduate and professional student programming, alternative break service trips, discounted tickets to cultural events occurring off-campus, and on-campus programs sponsored by registered student organizations.
+A: The fee funds free concerts, lectures, comedy shows, movies, and special events, as well as graduate and professional student programming, alternative break service trips, local community service initiatives, discounted tickets to cultural events occurring off-campus, and on-campus programs sponsored by registered student organizations.

 Q: How can I be involved in deciding which events are brought to campus?

 A: Go to http://ouab.osu.edu to provide a suggestion.
 You can also join OUAB and have your voice heard or give current members your ideas!
 OUAB is the Ohio Union Activities Board, which receives the largest portion of the fee to plan campus events.
 OUAB is always looking for energetic students to help brainstorm ideas of what performers and events to bring to campus.
 New members are selected at the beginning of each autumn semester.
 Go to http://ouab.osu.edu for more information about the membership process.

 Q: How do student organizations benefit from the Activity Fee?

 A: Each registered student organization is eligible to receive up to $200 in operating funds and has the opportunity to apply for up to $2,000 or $3,000 more (depending on their registration status) for special programs that anyone on campus can attend.
 In addition, the Resource Room in the Keith B. Key Center for Student Leadership and Service at the Ohio Union receives funding for the equipment and tools that student organizations can use.